AllieStewart/Rizz-o-matic/README.md

 fairly well by this point.
 React was exciting to utilize in new ways, </br>
 such as implementing background particles through tsParticles, and </br>
 adding a typing animation for the 'rizz generator' to use for a cool effect. </br>

+## Future Developments
+As Rizz-O-Matic continues to grow, we have several exciting features and improvements lined up. </br> Here's what you can look forward to in the future:

+- **Multimedia**: Incorporating seamless sharing capabilities with major social media platforms to </br>
+allow users to directly post their generated quotes, increasing the app's reach and user engagement.

+- **Community Expansion**: Transforming the app into a more community-focused and socially engaging </br>
+environment would be an excellent way to expand.
+Additions like a live global chat or a friends list could enhance this dynamic

+- **Phone App**: A mobile app could be developed to facilitate easier access, and as the platform evolves </br>
+into a more community-based application, the need for accessibility anywhere would increase, making it a wise choice to implement.

 ## Credits
 Made by </br>